Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Dear Ms. Smith,

-I hope this message finds you well.
-I am writing to express my gratitude for the opportunity to interview for the Marketing Manager role at Creative Solutions Inc.
+I hope you’re well.
+I wanted to say thanks for letting me interview for the Marketing Manager role at Creative Solutions Inc.*

 Best regards,